mmondics/openshift-intro/README.md

 ## Introduction to the `oc` CLI

-The `oc` CLI is an incredibly powerful tool to manage OpenShift clusters and applictions.
+The `oc` CLI is an incredibly powerful tool to manage OpenShift clusters and applications.
 It is capable of performing any task you can do in the web console, and some tasks are only possible to do with `oc`.

 `oc` is ideal in situations where you: